GregWeil/mint-turn/README.md

 All of these functions return objects, which can be rendered on their own or be given to makeTransform and makeGroup to create more complex objects

+**makeScene**: Takes a width/height and an array of objects, and returns a Two.js root node, a perspective camera, and a function to call to update the svg

 What's the example?
 -------------------
 It's a happy block face, which uses a mix of paths, hulls, and svg filters